-" button (for less than 2 seconds) on the remote transmitter.
-The driver's door will unlock, an electronic chirp will sound twice, the turn signal lights will flash twice and the security indicator light will turn off.
+The driver's door will unlock (or the rear gate will open), an electronic chirp will sound twice, the hazard warning flashers will flash twice and the security indicator light will turn off.

-To unlock all other doors and the rear gate (Outback), briefly press the "

-¬" button a second time within 5 seconds.
+To unlock all other doors and the rear gate (Outback), briefly press the disarm button a second time within 5 seconds.